Words that make SENSE: Sensorimotor Norms in Learned Lexical Token Representations

 \section{Limitations}

 This work has several limitations that suggest directions for future research.
+A primary limitation of this work is that our evaluation is restricted to English, which constrains the cross-linguistic generalizability of our findings.
+Since sensorimotor grounding and phonesthemes are often shaped by language-specific sound symbolism and orthographic conventions, we make no claim that SENSE would perform comparably in other languages.
+This is particularly relevant for morphologically rich or logographic languages, where the relationship between surface form and lexical semantics differs substantially from English.
+Future work should cross-validate these findings with behavioral studies involving native speakers of typologically diverse languages, to better characterize how orthography, phonology, and distributional embeddings jointly encode sensorimotor information across linguistic systems.

+Our behavioral validation relied on 281 undergraduate participants from a single university, introducing a WEIRD (Western, Educated, Industrialized, Rich, Democratic) sampling bias.
+Since sensorimotor experience is deeply tied to cultural and environmental context, it remains unclear how well the norms we captured generalize beyond our specific participant pool.

-First, we only evaluated English words, limiting claims about cross-linguistic generalizability of sensorimotor encoding in distributional models.
-Second, our analysis examines orthographic forms rather than phonological representations.
-Phonesthemes are traditionally phonological phenomena, yet our analysis relies on written text due to the text-only training data underlying word embeddings and LLMs.
+Additionally, our analysis examines orthographic forms rather than phonological representations.
+Phonesthemes are traditionally phonological phenomena, yet our analysis relies on written text due to the text-only training data underlying word embeddings and language models.
 The form-meaning associations we detect might be stronger with phonological representations that capture actual sound patterns.

+Furthermore, we used BERT to generate static, context-free word embeddings, which does not fully leverage its representational capacity, as contextualized embeddings may carry richer sensorimotor information.
+However, this choice was deliberate: our human study centers on nonce words, which lack naturalistic sentential contexts.
+Using CLS-token representations of isolated words minimizes the train-to-inference domain mismatch that would arise if we projected nonce word embeddings into a space trained on average contextualized representations.

-Third, while our sublexical analysis revealed systematic patterns for interoceptive phonesthemes, time constraints prevented conducting a targeted behavioral study to validate these specific form-meaning correspondences.
-Fourth, our behavioral validation used 281 undergraduate participants from a single university, which may not fully represent the broader population's sensorimotor associations.
-Finally, we used the BERT architecture to generate static word embeddings without sentence context, which does not fully leverage BERT's representational capabilities.
+Finally, while our sublexical analysis revealed systematic patterns for interoceptive phonesthemes, time constraints prevented a targeted behavioral study to validate these form-meaning correspondences directly.
+Such a study would present participants with words containing character sets selected based on the model's predicted interoceptive associations, providing a direct test of whether these patterns are psychologically real.
+This remains a natural and important direction for future work.